BraedenDiaz/CS6480-Project-NDN-In-5G/README.md

 [My Example PowderWireless Profiles](/PowderWireless%20Profiles)

-For the following instructions, I am using my [end-to-end](/PowderWireless%20Profiles/free5gc-end-to-end-d430.py) profile containing the following two nodes.
+For the following instructions, I am using a setup containing the following five nodes.
+Please refer to example 2 in the [free5gc wiki] (https://github.com/free5gc/free5gc/wiki/SMF-Config) to see what the nodes refer to visually.

 - `free5gc` node which will contain free5gc.
 - `sim-ran` node which will contain UERANSIM.
+- `upfb` node which acts as a UPF branching point.
+- `upf1` node which acts as a UPF anchor.
+- `upf2` node which acts as another UPF anchor.

-## Install free5gc on the `free5gc` node
+## Install free5gc on the `free5gc` nodes and all 3 `UPF` nodes

 1. Install gtp5g Linux module